 We are all one, we live and grow interdependent, interconnected, one.

-Pam Tarr, founder of Ace Entertainment, focuses on creating strategic alliances between the worlds of advertising, entertainment and social change.
+Pam Tarr focuses on creating strategic alliances between the worlds of advertising, entertainment and social change.

 Tarr’s determination for innovation began with the redesign of the commercial and music video industries through her company Squeak Pictures, where she shepherded the rise of many talented new directors including Sean Penn, David Kellogg and McG, and produced over 2000 projects totaling more than $150 million of production revenue.
 During its 15 years of award-winning work, Squeak cherished its reputation for producing progressive, cutting-edge work – work that made a difference - and provided fertile ground for over 100 directors to develop their vision.